Maria Viktorovna

-Maria Viktorovna, ("Viktorovna" is a patronym; her surname is not known) (born July 22, 1986), known professionally as Gentle Whispering ASMR, is a Russian-American ASMR performer and YouTube personality.
-Her YouTube videos are considered among the most well-known and popular in the ASMR genre.
+Maria "Masha" Viktorovna (Russian: Мари́я Викторовна; born July 22, 1986), known professionally as Gentle Whispering ASMR, is a Russian-American ASMR performer and YouTube personality.
+Her YouTube videos are considered to be among the best-known and most popular in the ASMR genre.

+Early life

+Maria "Masha" Viktorovna was born on July 22, 1986, in the city of Lipetsk, Russia.
+She has an older sister, Olga.
+During her childhood, Maria was active in theatre, and participated in several school plays.

 Career

 Maria recalls her first ASMR experiences taking place while in kindergarten in central Russia, and says she felt similar relaxing and "ticklish" sensations throughout her life.
 In 2009, Maria had depression and anxiety during a divorce from her husband.
 While watching massage and meditation videos to relax, she clicked on a video of a woman whispering that was recommended by YouTube's suggestion algorithm.
 This video triggered the same relaxed feeling she had experienced in her youth, and she continued watching similar videos to relax.
 Maria recorded her own whisper video in February 2011, deleting it soon after.
 However, she continued recording and publishing new content; by the year's end she had amassed 30,000 subscribers.

 In 2014, Maria was working as an administrative assistant in a medical office, but by 2015 she was earning enough to treat her content as a full-time job.
 Her channel reached one million subscribers in 2017, the first ASMR channel to do so.

 One of Maria's videos was sampled in the 2014 song, "Terrors in My Head," by Canadian electronic musician Deadmau5.